 22. State dissimilarities between getWindowHandle() and getWindowHandles() methods.

 Answer: Each window created in a browser is assigned a unique identifier called window handle.
 The getWindowHandle() method is used to get the current window or tab’s window handle.
 A String is the return type of the getWindowHandle() method.
 On the other hand, getWindowHandles() is used to get all windows’ or tabs’ window handles.
 Furthermore, Set<String> is the return type of getWindowHandles().

 23. Explain sleep() and setSpeed() functions.

-The Selenium interview questions for experienced testers are way more challenging than beginners.
-Below are some of the most frequently asked advanced-level Selenium interview questions along with their answers:
+The intermediate-level Selenium interview questions are for experienced testers, which are way more challenging than for beginners.
+Below are some of the most frequently asked intermediate-level Selenium interview questions, along with their answers:

 24. Explain the steps for debugging tests using Selenium IDE.

 Answer: Debugging helps testers find and fix bugs and errors in the source code.
 In Selenium, debugging can be done in four simple steps that are as follows: